-There are no particular vaccinations needed before visiting Italy, but expats should nevertheless make sure they're up-to-date on routine vaccinations like MMR (mumps-measles-rubella), tetanus and polio.
+No particular vaccinations are needed before visiting Italy, but expats should nevertheless make sure they're up-to-date on routine vaccinations like MMR (mumps-measles-rubella), tetanus and polio.

 Emergency services in Italy

 For emergency medical services, expats can dial 118 but English-speaking operators might not be available.
-If expats don't speak enough Italian to communicate in such as emergency, they can call 112, an emergency number serving all of Europe.
+If expats don't speak enough Italian to communicate in an emergency, they can call 112, an emergency number serving all of Europe.

-The arrival of emergency services in life-threatening situations can vary from eight minutes in cities to a maximum of 20 minutes in rural areas.
+The arrival of emergency services in life-threatening situations can vary and is, depending on congestion, reasonably fast in urban areas but much slower in rural areas.